 Wilson & Shorb‘s Alhambra Tract debuted in 1875.
 It was named by Ruth Yorba after Washington Irving‘s Tales of the Alhambra (1832).
 Alhambra incorporated on 11 July 1903.
 Today it’s one of several local Asian majority (primarily Chinese and Vietnamese) suburbs.

 The county purchased the land for Alondra Park in 1926 in order to halt the development of a planned black community, Gordon Manor.
 The park finally opened in 1946, a year before El Camino College.
-During the village-ification fad of the 1990s, people can promoting the area as “El Camino Village.”
+During the village-ification fad of the 1990s, people began promoting the area as “El Camino Village.”

 ANNADALE [LOS ANGELES]